helene-nguyen/api-todomi/README.md

 Database

-- PostgreSQL
+- PostgreSQL deployed in a Docker container (in a VM)
 - pgAdmin4 (GUI)
-- Sqitch versioning
-- MongoDB for testing adapter)
+- MongoDB for testing adapter on host

 ## Hexagonale architecture or Ports and Adapters Architecture (Alistair Cockburn)